BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 For temporal changes, I like to have my colors changing gradually from a cold color for the cold months, to hot colors for the warmer months

 ```
-color_months = c("M1 February" = "Violet",
-                 "M2 March" = "SkyBlue",
-                 "M3 April" = "LightGreen",
-                 "M4 May" = "Yellow",
-                 "M5 June" = "Orange",
-                 "M6 July" = "Red")
+color_months = c("Violet","SkyBlue", "LightGreen", "Yellow", "Orange", "Red")

 ```

 ### 4.3.
 Create a data frame with the results of the alpha-diversity indices and the metadata

-The function estimate_richness allow you to calculate many different alpha-diversity indices.
+The function estimate_richness allows you to calculate many different alpha-diversity indices.

-Here we will keep only the observed richness, the Shannon index and the Chao1 (estimated richness)
+Here we will keep only the observed richness, the Shannon index, and the Chao1 (estimated richness)

 ```
 data_alpha = estimate_richness(physeq_rarefied , measures = c("Observed", "Shannon", "Chao1"))